U.S. Department of Transportation

 - Maritime Administration (MARAD)

-- Office of the Assistant Secretary of Research and Technology (OST-R)
+- Office of the Assistant Secretary for Research and Technology (OST-R)

 DOT offers billions of dollars in grants and subsidies each year; several programs that may be of interest to rural transportation authorities are highlighted below.

 RAISE Discretionary Grants

 Previously known as the Better Utilizing Investments to Leverage Development (BUILD) grant program, the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program is a competitive, federally-funded program awarding local and regional infrastructure grants.
 At least 30% of BUILD funds must go to areas of persistent poverty.
 Eligible projects are capital projects that include road or bridge projects, public transportation projects, passenger and freight rail transportation projects, port infrastructure investments, and intermodal projects.
 Grant funding is allowable for up to 100% of the costs of rural projects.